Enabling discovery of gravitationally lensed explosive transients: a new method to build an all-sky watch-list of groups and clusters of galaxies: Testing the method

 \subsection{Known cluster/group-scale lens test sample}

 We use two samples of lenses to test our method's ability to recover known groups and clusters -- 130 spectroscopically confirmed cluster-scale lenses assembled by \citet{Smith18}, and 98 galaxy and group-scale lenses assembled by \citet{CarrascoClusterSample}.
-The cluster-scale lenses have been utilised in previous searches for lensed gravitational waves and supernovae with a prototype watchlist \citep{Smith18lensGWsearch,ryczanowski21_SN_obs,Bianconi22}.
+The cluster-scale lenses have been utilised in previous searches for lensed gravitational waves and supernovae with a prototype watchlist \citep{Smith18lensGWsearch,gps19obs,ryczanowski21_SN_obs,Bianconi22}.
 These 130 objects are some of the best studied strong lenses in the literature, many of which have been observed by the \textit{Hubble Space Telescope}.
-This sample ensures our test sample extends to the most extreme clusters in terms of mass, which have Einstein radii as large as 1 arcminute, and hence provide some of the largest strong lensing cross-sections for individual objects.
-The distribution of these clusters peaks at $z\sim0.35$, but the upper tail stretches to $z\sim1$, which suitably matches the distributions of objects we aim to detect, as outlined in \autoref{sec:intro}.
+This sample ensures our test sample extends to the most extreme clusters in terms of mass, {as the Einstein radii range from $3''\lesssim\theta_E\lesssim60''$, and hence includes individual objects with some of the largest strong lensing cross-sections known.} The distribution of these clusters peaks at $z\sim0.35$, but the upper tail stretches to $z\sim1$, which suitably matches the distributions of objects we aim to detect, as outlined in \autoref{sec:intro}.

 Objects from the \citet{CarrascoClusterSample} sample are lenses and lens candidates that were found within the Canada–France–Hawaii Telescope Lensing Survey (CFHTLenS) data.
 CFHTLenS is a deep optical ($u^*/g'/r'/i'/z'$-band) survey spanning $154\,\rm deg^2$ observed by the Canada-France-Hawaii Telescope (CFHT) as part of the Canada–France–Hawaii Telescope Legacy Survey (CFHTLS).
 The survey's primary objectives involve studies of weak lensing effects, however the high-quality data along with accurate photometric redshifts makes it useful for some strong-lensing science as well.
 These group and galaxy scale objects typically have smaller Einstein radii than those in the cluster sample, ranging from $3''\leq \theta_E \leq 18''$, which is valuable for testing the limits of what the method can reliably detect.
 The redshift range of $0.2<z<0.9$ is also well-matched to our aims and the cluster sample.